memgraph/docs/mage/query-modules/cpp/biconnected_components.md

 - It is possible to go from each node to another within a biconnected subgraph
 - First scenario remains true even after removing any vertex in the subgraph

-Algorithm works by finding an articulation points, and then traversing from these articulation points toward other nodes, which all together form one biconnected component.
+The algorithm works by finding articulation points, and then traversing from these articulation points toward other nodes, which all together form one biconnected component.

 | Trait               | Value                                                 |
 | ------------------- | ----------------------------------------------------- |